TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/README.md

   <dd>Has value <b>12</b>; intended to be used to avoid the magic numbers in computings.</dd>

   <dt><a href="https://github.com/TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/blob/master/CoreLibrary/Package/Documentation/ConstantsAndEnumerations/DaysOfWeek.md">DaysOfWeek</a></dt>
-  <dd>The enumeration Allows to refer to the day of week by name, not by number what usually confusing with numeration from 0 (and also, first day of week is location dependent).</dd>
+  <dd>The enumeration allows to refer to the day of week by name, not by number what usually confusing with numeration from 0 (and also, first day of week is location dependent).</dd>

 </dl>